Drift Roses are great additions and popular choices for many small gardens because of their low, spreading, and/or mounding habits.

-That makes this low maintenance rose the perfect choice to brighten up all empty spaces such as borders, walkways, paths, a landscape bed, flower beds, and even smaller spaces in your yard.
+That makes this low-maintenance rose the perfect choice to brighten up all empty spaces such as borders, walkways, paths, landscape beds, flower beds, and even smaller spaces in your yard.

-Many people don’t know that drift Roses are a cross between miniature roses bushes and full-size groundcover roses.
+Many people don’t know that drift Roses are a cross between miniature rose bushes and full-size groundcover roses.

 You Might Also Like: The Best Drought Tolerant Plants: Shrubs, Trees, Perennials, And Annuals

 - Knock out roses

 - Pink drift